Forbidden City: Three Rearward Palaces

 The Palace of Heavenly Purity is a double-eaved building, and set on a single-level white marble platform.
 It is connected to the Gate of Heavenly Purity to its south by a raised walkway.
 In the Ming dynasty, it was the residence of the Emperor.
 However, beginning from the Yongzheng Emperor of the Qing dynasty, the Emperor lived instead at the smaller Hall of Mental Cultivation (N) to the west, out of respect to the memory of the Kangxi Emperor.
 The Palace of Heavenly Purity then became the Emperor's audience hall.
 A caisson is set into the roof, featuring a coiled dragon.
-Above the throne hangs a tablet reading "Justice and Honour" (明光大正 (míngguāng dà zhèng)).
+Above the throne hangs a tablet reading "Justice and Honour" (正大光明 (zhèngdàguāngmíng)).